-18.1 When an Unforeseen Event has occurred, the non-performing party will not have to perform the obligations affected for as long as the circumstances prevail provided the non-performing party is without fault in causing or failing to prevent the failure or delay and continues to use its best endeavours to recommence performance whenever and to whatever extent possible immediately.
-Any party delayed in its performance will immediately notify the party to whom performance is due and describe in reasonable detail the circumstances causing the delay.
+18.1 When an Unforeseen Event has occurred, the non-performing party will not have to perform the obligations affected for as long as the circumstances prevail provided the non-performing party is without fault in causing or reasonably failing to prevent the failure or delay and continues to use reasonable endeavours to recommence performance whenever and to whatever extent possible as soon as reasonably practicable.
+Any party delayed in its performance will promptly notify the party to whom performance is due and describe in reasonable detail the circumstances causing the delay.

 Supply chain integrity